qbicsoftware/metastats-cli/doc/Openbis_Projectstructure.md

 # Project Structure

 The project structure of openBis as required from MetaStats is explained in the following diagram.
-The metadata fields stored with the respective objects are indicated to give an understanding of how the projected should look like.
+The metadata fields stored with the respective objects are indicated to give an understanding of how the project should look like.

 ![architecture](projectStructure.png)